 Pacifiers can be great in the beginning, and can really help soothe a fussy newborn.

 When it comes to sleep training, however, if your baby needs to have the pacifier replaced, it can slow down or even prevent the process of learning how to sleep.
-Do yourself and your baby the favor and don’t give them a paci when it’s time to go to sleep.
+Do yourself and your baby a favor and don’t give her a pacifier when it’s time to sleep.

 Some important safety notes about pacifiers:

-Also, never attach the pacifier to your baby when they are in the crib.
-This can be very dangerous as the ribbon connecting the pacifier to the clip can get tangled around the neck, posing a risk of strangulation.
+- Never attach the pacifier to your baby when she is in her crib.
+This can be extremely dangerous as the ribbon connecting the pacifier to the clip can get tangled around a baby’s neck, posing a risk of strangulation.